Backup plans for full time house sitters during Covid-19 Pandemic

 With so much uncertainty, and an increasing number of cases of Covid 19 in Europe and the Americas (two very popular house sitting destinations), the question has to be asked...
 "Should house sitters continue to travel and take house sits through countries affected by the pandemic?"

 We think the answer very much depends on your personal approach and the country concerned.
 Safety is of course foremost on people's minds - the safety of travel just as much as safety on the house sit itself.
+Read our latest article about the safety measures you can use to make a house sit handover safe.

 It's our strong belief that domestic or local house sits are the safest way to continue house sitting at the moment.
 But as lockdowns return and travel restrictions return, even that may become more and more difficult.
 There are some exceptions but even in countries like New Zealand and Australia, domestic travel is much less than before.
 Confidence to travel safely is at an all time low.